mrg/cbe/examples.md

 </table>

 These examples will also typically omit the common/mundane steps of creating the model and generating the Java classes.
 Use Cayenne Modeler to explore the model and your favorite editor/viewer to explore the generated Java classes if you desire.

+**NOTE: The first example, [Basic Inserts](inserting-objects/basic-inserts.html), shows more detail than most since it is the introductory example, including what Cayenne-generated classes look like and detailed SQL/startup logs.**